benmeller/security-journey/src/content/blog/htb-starting-point/tier-1.md

 What is the password for the administrator user?

 Potential approaches to this task:
-* Local file inclusion to expose /etc/shadow file to identify admin user
+* Local file inclusion to expose /etc/shadow file to identify admin user. (n.b. in retrospect, Windows doesn't have a shadow file!
+It stores NTLM hashes in SAM/AD)
 * `responder` tool to capture NTLM hash and trigger a page load...?

 I had to refer to the writeup as my knowledge was not there.
 See below (after the tasks) for notes of my learning.